 For me, this is a conundrum.
 My daughter is allergic to real Christmas trees.
 She touched one when she was two and we ended up in the ER because her hands and feet became so swollen.
 Real Christmas trees can carry over 50 types of mold and trigger allergic reactions, making the holidays a drag for those with allergies and asthma.
-Having a daughter who’s allergic to different types of Christmas trees and mold means a real tree is not an option for my family.
+Having a daughter who’s allergic to different types of Christmas trees and

 If you are in the same boat, it’s okay.
 You can’t choose a totally eco-friendly artificial tree, but you can make some wiser choices that will lessen your environmental impact.
 Here’s how.

 Theses artificial trees have branches are made from injected-mold polyethylene instead of polyvinyl chloride (PVC).
 PVC off-gases volatile organic compounds and is made from non-renewable, petroleum-derived plastic.
 Many artificial trees made from PVC also test positive for lead.
 This means you need to shop for a tree that claims to be 100 percent PVC free.

 If you cannot afford a PVC-free tree, consider saving an older artificial tree.
 Not only will you be keeping the tree from ending up in the landfill, but you won’t have to worry about the PVC off-gassing, as that only lasts a few days to a few weeks.

 Whatever you choose to buy, think long-term.
 If you buy a new tree, make sure it’s an investment that you’ll keep for a very long time and will match your decor for years to come.